bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 - MySQL allows to include non-aggregated columns in a SELECT that uses the GROUP BY clause.
 Postgres doesn't.
 - MySQL is case-insensitive by default.
 Postgres is case-sensitive by default.

 MySQL allows to join tables from different databases.
-For Postgres can only join table inside a single database, unless using the FDW extension.
+Postgres can only join table inside a single database, unless using the FDW extension.

 ## Connection Model